Insanely Delicious Homemade Fried Yucca

 A big variation of this recipe is to make yuca fries in the oven.
 Once you have cut and boiled the yuca, pat it dry.

 Spray a baking sheet with cooking spray and place the yuca fries in a single layer.
-Bake at 425 degrees Farenheit for 25 minutes, or until golden brown.
+Bake at 425 degrees Fahrenheit for 25 minutes, or until golden brown.

 pink sauce with yuca fries on banana leaf from costa rica